elizabethacasey/Team50--FALL2025-SQA/SQA-REPO.md

 Figure 6 shows a snippet of this report.
 Additionally, both testing and fuzzing are allowed to fail without failing the job.
 Finally, we upload the artifacts stored in ci-artifacts as ci-results.

+While setting up CI, there were a few issues that helped us better understand how GitHub Actions works.
+The first problem was how strict GitHub is about workflow file locations.
+At first, we accidentally used “workflow” instead of “workflows,” so nothing showed up in the Actions tab until I corrected the folder path to .github/workflows/.
+We also struggled a bit with YAML syntax, since even small indentation mistakes can break a workflow without giving clear error messages.
+Finally, we ran into dependency setup issues because the project didn’t originally include a requirements.txt, so we had to create one to ensure the runner could install everything correctly.
+These challenges ended up being helpful, because they taught us how precise CI configurations need to be and how easily small details can cause a pipeline to fail.

 ![: Requirements.txt
 file](./reportfigures/media/image5.png)*Figure 5*